I posted an Instagram Reel everyday and here’s what happened

 A quick PSA:

-I’m going to share as much as I can about Reels right now, but I also wanted to mention that I have the doors open to my course Insta Sales School in an evergreen way now!
+I’m going to share as much as I can about Reels right now, but I also wanted to mention that I have the doors open to my course Create, Convert, Grow!
 So if you leave this post wanting to learn more about how to grow on Instagram and actually use it to increase your bottom line, you can learn more about the course and grab it for yourself right here.
-There’s an entire PDF case study of my Reels experiment in February that has everything we’ll talk about today PLUS a lot more in there, if you’re interested.

 My Instagram Reels strategy in the month of February